rafalk342/bfs-cuda/README.md

 # cuda-bfs
-Implementation of bfsVertexCentric algorithms in cuda language.
+Implementation of breadth first search in CPU and CUDA.